 ‘Everything of the old that could be re-used was preserved in the new structure.
 No attempt has been made to disguise the new, but instead the new corbel stones in the south wall are dated and the new timbers can of course be distinguished though they do not stand out from the charred members, cleaned by brushing but still black.
 And lastly the date of the fire and the names of the workers who re-built the barn will be carved on the tie-beam of truss VI, the first on entering the barn by the south east porch to be seen of the re-framed trusses’.

 The Bredon Barn archive is an excellent example of some of the fascinating material gifted to Worcestershire Archive and Archaeology Service by the Charles’ which is finally being made publically accessible, thanks to funding from Historic England.
 As well as photographs of the aftermath of the fire, the archive contains a fascinating insight into the barn’s reconstruction.
 The slide show below is just a snapshot of some of the correspondence, drawings, plans, photographs, project work books and accounts that make up the archive.

-Take a look at our slideshow to see more of the items that can be found in the Freddie Charles archive.
+Take a look at our slideshow to see more of the items that are held by Worcestershire Archive and Archaeology Service: Charles Archive Collection.

 To find out more:

 - Charles, F.W.B.
 1982.
 ‘Bredon Tithe Barn’ published in the Worcestershire Archaeology and Local History Newsletter (Autumn/Winter No. 29)